Published on 09 January 2020

 Channel your Jurassic Park fantasies and get involved in the dino dig at Te Manawa.
 Each day (weather permitting) you can dig in large sandpits for fossils and dinosaurs that were once roaming the Manawatū.
 While there have a play in the Sunlight exhibition where you can play a game where you take charge of a photon and escape it.

 The pebbled beach lies on the banks of the Manawatū River with access through Ahimate Park by Maxwells Line.
-The river is shallow enough for children, but also has areas deep enough so you can jump off the cliff face on the other side of the river.
 In the area are lots of walkways perfect for runners and cyclists and it is dog friendly too.